Ten percent of our annual operating budget goes to charitable donations, distributed in this way:

 Pam Roman and Harry Baughn

 A low-income apartment complex for the elderly or handicapped.
 Two parishioners from Good Shepherd serve on the board of Directors at all times.
-You can help encourage and enliven their lives by participating in sponsored social events at Christmas and April Fools Day.
+You can help encourage and enliven their lives by participating in occasional sponsored social events.

 Parade of tables